-When you are in Ridgeville, you'll notice that it is more blue-collar than most other communities in America.
-43.18% of Ridgeville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Ridgeville is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Ridgeville who work in office and administrative support (13.20%), food service (11.19%), and healthcare suport services (7.16%).
+Because occupations involving physical labor dominate the local economy, Ridgeville is generally considered to be a blue-collar town, with 38.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Ridgeville is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Ridgeville who work in office and administrative support (16.22%), food service (9.34%), and sales jobs (8.11%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ridgeville is worth considering.

 The per capita income in Ridgeville in 2010 was $8,235, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $32,940 for a family of four.
 However, Ridgeville contains both very wealthy and poor people as well.

 Ridgeville is an extremely ethnically-diverse town.
 The people who call Ridgeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ridgeville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Ridgeville include Irish, English, German, Scottish, and European.
+Important ancestries of people in Ridgeville include German, English, Irish, Scottish, and African.